-Advice for first-time AIC Annual Meeting attendees
+Advice for First-Time AIC Annual Meeting Attendees

-So you're going to be attending your first AIC annual meeting!
-With more than 1000 attendees and over 200 talks this can be an exciting and overwhelming event, so to help our first time attendees have the best possible experience, we are providing some tips and advice for navigating the conference.
+So you're going to be attending your first AIC Annual Meeting!
+With 900 in-person attendees, over 200 talks, up to ten concurrent sessions and ~75 posters to look at, this can be an exciting and overwhelming event.
+To help our first time attendees have the best possible experience, we are providing some tips and advice for navigating the conference.

 If you are not very familiar with AIC, one of the core values of AIC is equity and inclusion; we respect and honor all individuals.
 It is our firm intention that all attendees to the annual meeting should feel welcome, included, valued, and respected, regardless of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation, profession, or professional experience.
-We ask that all attendees abide by our code of conduct (given later on in the document) to ensure that this conference is enjoyed by all, including you- a first-time attendee!
+We ask that all attendees abide by our code of conduct (given later on in the document) to ensure that this conference is enjoyed by all, especially you-a first-time attendee!